kaustubhvkhairnar/json-comparer/README.md

 - **Material-UI (MUI)** - React components for faster and easier web development.
 - **CodeMirror** - Versatile text editor implemented in JavaScript for the browser.
 - **Diff Package** - Library to calculate the differences between two texts.
-- **SVG and CSS Animations** - For creating the wave animation background.

 ## Contributing